-COMMENT: Commenter raised concerns about impacts of the wind farm on fishermen.
-(Michael deVlieger) (Linda Hammond)
+COMMENT: Commenters raised concerns about impacts of the wind farm on fishermen.
+(Michael deVlieger) (Linda Hammond) (Mark Hornick) One commenter asked how close fishermen will be able to get to the turbines.
+(Mark Hornick)

 RESPONSE: There will be no official restrictions on transit or fishing through or around the wind farm area.
 Ocean Wind 1 is designing the turbine farm in a grid pattern 1 nautical mile x 0.8 nautical miles.
 There are no restrictions on fishing within the Wind farm area post construction, and fisherman will be permitted to fish to the base of the turbine.
 During construction Ocean Wind 1 will set up temporary safety areas that cannot be accessed by public vessel traffic.
 These safety areas will all be communicated via local notices to mariners.